maoo/rosetta-dsl/README.rst

 * create new model from scratch
 * edit or extend existing models

-The syntax is used to express several existing models the *Common Domain Model* (or CDM), which provides a blueprint for the lifecycle events and processes of transactions in financial markets.
-The CDM is designed to be shared in open source across all financial industry participants, hence the name *common*.
-The CDM is hosted separately from the Rosetta DSL in its own `repository <https://github.com/REGnosys/rosetta-cdm>`_, which is currently private.
-For access to CDM, see the section on `The ISDA CDM`_.
+The syntax is used in several existing models, including the ISDA Commond Domain Model (or ISDA CDM - see the section on `The ISDA CDM`_).
+Each model is hosted separately from the Rosetta DSL in its own repository, that could be either public or private.

 Code Generators
 ^^^^^^^^^^^^^^^